John Smith's Landmark Map of Virginia --The First Printed Map of any English Colony in America.

-The present example of the map is state 10, with the revised numbers in the upper corners.
-The various states of the Smith map of Virginia can be identified as follows, accordiing to Burden:
+The present example of the map is state 10 (Page numbers changed to 1690 and 1691).
+The various states of the Smith map of Virginia can be identified as follows, according to Burden:

 - State 1: No date, No coat of arms at bottom right.

 - State 2: 1606 date added in the scale of miles and 1607 below Powhatan illustration.